-Only individuals with online résumés will be returned in search results executed by employers or Workforce Solutions Office staff.
-If the individual does not want to match with any jobs, keeping the résumé in offline status will ensure that the individual’s résumé is not matched with any job orders or found in any browsers for qualified individuals that are performed by employers or Workforce Solutions Office staff.
+Only individuals with online résumés will be returned in search results executed by employers or by Workforce Solutions Office staff members.
+If an individual does not want to match with any jobs, keeping their résumé in offline status will ensure that the individual’s résumé is not matched with any job orders or found in any searches for qualified individuals that are performed by employers or Workforce Solutions Office staff.

 Enrolling Individuals as Participants in the Wagner-Peyser Program

-NLF: Boards must be aware that Workforce Solutions Office staff must be working directly with individuals when enrolling them as participants in the Wagner-Peyser program.
-Workforce Solutions Office staff may work directly with individuals by phone (mobile or landline) or remotely, using technology such as Skype, Zoom, FaceTime, or another similar product.
-(Remote technology does not include text messages, email messages, or online messaging systems.).
+NLF: Boards must be aware that the Workforce Solutions Office staff must work directly with individuals when enrolling them as participants in the Wagner-Peyser program.
+The Workforce Solutions Office staff may work directly with individuals by phone (mobile or landline) or remotely, using technology such as Skype, Zoom, FaceTime, or another similar product.
+(Note: Remote technology does not include text messages, email messages, or online messaging systems.).

 NLF: Boards must be aware that Workforce Solutions Office staff must enroll individuals as participants in the Wagner-Peyser program if staff-assisted services will be provided to them.
-If staff-assisted services will not be provided to an individual, then there is no reason to enroll the individual as a participant in the Wagner-Peyser program.

-Over time, an individual’s record may show a history of Wagner-Peyser applications and enrollments.
-Each time an individual is inactive for at least 90 days, WorkInTexas.com will soft-exit the Wagner-Peyser application and/or enrollment.
-If the individual later reengages in job search activities or seeks staff assistance with employment services, a new Wagner-Peyser application must be created to track current activities.

-The enrollment wizard for the Wagner-Peyser program looks for unique data associated with the current Wagner-Peyser application being used to enroll the individual as a participant.
-As a result, the Application Date and the Registration Date that appear on the first page of the enrollment wizard must be equal to the first Self-Service/Registered Individual Only service associated with the current Wagner-Peyser application.
+NLF: Boards must ensure that Workforce Solutions Office staff members enroll individuals as Wagner-Peyser participants at the time of entry in the following programs:

+WIOA Title I, including:

+Adult, Dislocated Worker, and Youth;

+Statewide initiatives; and

+National Dislocated Worker Grants;

+Temporary Assistance for Needy Families Employment and Training (Choices);

+Trade Adjustment Assistance (TAA); and

+Supplemental Nutrition Assistance Program Employment and Training (SNAP E&T).

-NLF: To enroll an individual as a participant in the Wagner-Peyser program, Workforce Solutions Office staff must follow these steps:
+NLF: To enroll an individual as a participant in the Wagner-Peyser program, Workforce Solutions Office staff members must follow these steps:

-Review the individual’s Wagner-Peyser application status on the Programs page to ensure that the status displays as Complete.
+Review the individual’s Wagner-Peyser application status on the “Programs” page to ensure that the status displays as “Complete.”

-Review the individual’s General Information page to determine eligibility for special client groups such as veterans, claimants, or migrant and seasonal farmworker
+Review the individual’s “General Information” page to determine eligibility for special client groups such as veterans, claimants, or migrant and seasonal farmworkers.

 Verify that the individual has at least one saved résumé.

-On the Programs page, click the plus sign to expand the Wagner-Peyser application information sections.
-Select the Activities/Enrollment/Service section to determine the provided date of the first Self-Service/Registered Individual Only service that is directly associated with the Wagner-Peyser application being used to enroll the individual as a participant in the Wagner-Peyser program.
+On the “Programs” page, click the plus sign to expand the Wagner-Peyser application information sections.
+Select the “Activities/Enrollment/Service” section to determine the provided date of the first Self-Service/Registered Individual Only service that is directly associated with the Wagner-Peyser application being used to enroll the individual as a participant in the Wagner-Peyser program.
 This service will be designated “RI” in the Program column.
 Note the date.
 The Application Date and the Registered Individual Date are unique to the individual’s current Wagner-Peyser application and must be the same as the first Self-Service/Registered Individual Only service associated with the current Wagner-Peyser application.

-Scroll up the Programs page and click the pencil icon associated with the current Wagner-Peyser application.
+Scroll up the “Programs” page and click on the pencil icon associated with the current Wagner-Peyser application.

 The Wagner-Peyser intake page displays the Application Date and Registered Individual Date.
 WorkInTexas.com determines potential eligibility for Wagner-Peyser and JVSG during registration.
-Individuals who are eligible for JVSG will have the appropriate icons displayed on the General Information page.
+Individuals who are eligible for JVSG will have the appropriate icons displayed on the “General Information” page.
+The staff must confirm that an eligible individual’s military status is updated and verified at this time, if applicable.